jaehunlee527/Used-Car-Price-Estimator/README.md

 ### Web Scraper
 **Used Car Scraper:** The goal is to collect used car listings on Cargurus.
 We would like our lists to include the inventories of various brands, models, types and seller states.
 First, using [uszipcode API](https://uszipcode.readthedocs.io/index.html), generate shuffled list of zipcodes of largest states in the U.S by population.
 The assumption is that in the areas with greater population, we will observe more supplies of automobiles with diverse types.
 It fetches information of automobiles listed on each search page.
 In my notebook, I searched 1000 pages (1000 different zipcode searches).
 The gathered data had a size of total 25,000 vehicles.

-**MSRP Scraper:** Later I realized that nearly 70% of the inventories were missing the MSRP (manufacturer's suggested retail price) which is crucial in estimating our target.
+**MSRP Scraper:** Later I realized that nearly 70% of the inventories were missing the MSRP (manufacturer's suggested retail price) which is crucial in estimating the target.
 Accordingly, I added a scraper function that fetches MSRP for each model.

 ----